PyTables/PyTables/doc/source/usersguide/datatypes.rst

 .. note:: Floating point types.

-   The half precision floating point data type (float16) and extended precision ones (fload96, float128) are only available if numpy_ supports them on the host platform.
+   The half precision floating point data type (float16) and extended precision ones (fload96, float128, complex192, complex256) are only available if numpy_ supports them on the host platform.

    Also, in order to use the half precision floating point type (float16) it is required numpy_ >= 1.6.0.

 .. _numpy: http://numpy.scipy.org

-The time and enum kinds are a little bit special, since they represent HDF5 types which have no direct Python counterpart, though atoms of these kinds have a more-or-less equivalent NumPy data type.
+The time and enum kinds area little bit special, since they represent HDF5 types which have no direct Python counterpart, though atoms of these kinds have a more-or-less equivalent NumPy data type.